 1. Introduction

-This document provides guidance for third-party developers on how to securely access and interact with a CiviPlus instance provided by Compuco.
-It outlines the setup steps completed by the CiviPlus team to enable API access, and provides instructions on how to connect to the API using the credentials provided.
+This document provides guidance for third-party developers on how to securely access and interact with a CiviPlus instance.
+It outlines the setup steps required to enable API access, and provides instructions on how to connect to the API using the credentials provided.

 It is intended for technical users who need to programmatically access CiviPlus data—typically for integration, automation, or custom development purposes.